 Scoot your shoulders deep underneath you to help pull the shoulder blades back into place, but also to stretch out the tightening muscles across your chest.

 I highly suggest giving these easy yoga poses a shot, and see how you feel!
 It is amazing what even one session can do!
 I hope it works for you like it does me.
 Let me know in the comments if you tried any of these!

 Suggested items for Yoga & Self-care: (click to shop!)

-easy workouts, easy yoga poses, healthy, healthy living, neck pain, posture correction, selfcare, shoulder pain, stretches, yoga
+easy workouts, easy yoga poses, healthy, healthy living, massage therapy, neck pain, pain relief, posture correction, selfcare, shoulder pain, stretches, wellness, yoga